• Skip to primary navigation

 Dave the Butcher

 I really enjoyed this week.
 We had an entire lamb brought in by Dave the Butcher, from SF’s Marina Meats.
 Dave is awesome.
 He drove the lamb- the whole lamb- in the front seat of his convertible Mazda Miata to the cooking school.
 In the rain.
 I’m not kidding.
 Over the next several hours he told us all about the lamb.
-He talked about the local farm it was raised at and cared for from a farming family of many generations.
-What it ate.
-How it had a good life and one really bad day.
+He talked about the local farm it was raised at and cared for from a farming family of many generations – what it ate, how it had a good life and one really bad day.
 I didn’t think I could stomach this day of butchering the entire carcass of an animal, but it wasn’t really so bad.
 And, as I mentioned, Dave is awesome.
 After 3 hours of butchering the whole lamb, we spent the next 2 ½ days cooking lamb- 12 different ways.
 I thought about half of the dishes were very good, and the other half were excellent.
 What a surprise to me!
 This is the kind of stuff I’m at cooking school for.
 To learn as much as I can, especially about foods that I’m not as familiar with and likely never would have taken the time to learn.

 Sultan’s Delight- lamb shoulder over creamy eggplant